brighthive/data-resource-generator/docs/source/references/migrating.rst

 If you want to modify your database and application there is a work around.

-Why
----

 The original Data Resource API had the ability to dynamically update and modify the database as you modified the declarative descriptor files.
 This led to a number of problems such as putting the application and database into states where a human needs to intervene.
 A universal magical database migration engine was not in scope for the project.

 The lessons learned from that are a declarative setup and imperative changes provided for the majority of use cases.

-So how do I modify my generated Data Resources?
+Modifying Generated Data Resources
 -------------------------------------------------

 You will need to manually migrate the database to match the state that the application expects based on your updates.

 Additionally you will need to update your Data Resource Schema.

-1. Modify Data Resource Schema
+#.
+Modify Data Resource Schema

-2. Tear down DRG
+#.
+Tear down DRG

-3. Manually migrate DB
+#.
+Manually migrate DB

-4. Stand up DRG
+#.
+Stand up DRG

-5. Load application with DRG or run generation with the "touch_database: false" key.
+#.
+Load application with DRG or run generation with the "touch_database: false" key.